turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

 While it's nice to drop into IRB or pry in terminal to see if there are methods that exist in Ruby that I can use to solve my problem, it's even better to put a `pry` *into my code* to see exactly what I can do given the other methods and variables I've defined.

-Let's run the `hydra_spec.rb`, and review the errors that are generated there:
+Let's run the `hippogriff_spec.rb`, and review the errors that are generated there:

 ```
-1) Hydra when it regenerates it collects a unique new head
+ 2) Hippogriff when it flies it collects a unique moonrock
-    Failure/Error: @heads.push(head)
+     Failure/Error: @moonrocks.push(rock)

      NoMethodError:
        undefined method `push' for nil:NilClass
-    # ./lib/hydra.rb:13:in `regenerate'
+     # ./lib/hippogriff.rb:14:in `fly'
-    # ./spec/hydra_spec.rb:39:in `block (2 levels) in <top (required)>'
+     # ./spec/hippogriff_spec.rb:38:in `block (2 levels) in <top (required)>'
 ```